Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

-Also by the fact that the minimum cut between $v$ and $w$ is at least three it follows that a subset firing can only be valid if the subset contains either both $v$ and $w$ or neither.
-Since, by Corollary \ref{effCor}, any transformation between effective divisors can be done by a series of valid subset firings it follows that any transformation can be done while adhering to the constraint $(v,w)$.
+Also by the fact that the minimum cut between $v$ and $w$ is at least three it follows that a subset firing can only be valid if the subset contains either both $v$ and $w$ or neither (since otherwise the subset would have at least three outgoing edges).
+It follows we can satisfy the set of constraints including $(v,w)$.